 Hello and welcome to my small corner of the interwebs!
 My name is Greg Linch and I’m a curious person.
 Maybe that helps explain why I enjoyed The Magic School Bus and Bill Nye the Science Guy so much as a youngster.
 I’m sure all those afternoons spent watching the History Channel as a teenager have something to do with that, too.

-Outside of work, I am an Online News Association board member, plus a member of SPJ and IRE/NICAR.
-I also serve as an adjunct lecturer at Georgetown University, where I teach a web development for media class.
+Outside of the newsroom, I’m on the Online News Association board and a member of IRE/NICAR.
+I also serve as an adjunct lecturer at Georgetown University, where I teach a class on web development for media.
 I’ve also taught at the Medill School of Journalism’s D.C. campus as part of their National Security Journalism Initiative.

-My other newsroom experience includes working as an intern at The Dallas Morning News, The Miami Herald, South Florida Sun Sentinel and Forum Publishing Group.
+My other newsroom experience includes interning at The Dallas Morning News, The Miami Herald, South Florida Sun Sentinel and Forum Publishing Group.
 I’m a former Poynter Young Journalist Fellow and Al Neuharth Free Spirit Scholar.